richelbilderbeek/how_to_organize_a_retreat/README.md

 # how_to_organize_a_retreat

 How to organize a retreat, with the goal of teambuilding, using the academic literature.

+## Goal

+Answer the question 'How to organize a retreat, with the goal of improving the team?' using the academic literature.

-This is an academic literature search on how to organize a retreat and related matters.
+The first part will answers the questions surrounding 'How is a team improved?', the second part is how to organize a retreat to achieve this.

 ## An effective team: key characteristics